Walmart's Black Friday 2018 sale is in full swing

 Black Friday savings are in full swing at Walmart.com.
-The sales are on and we've doublechecked them with what's still on and what's selling out.
+The sales are on and we've double checked what's still available and what's selling out.

-Updated: Deals and availability confirmed on Friday, Nov.
-23 at 7 a.m.
-PT.

 As you might expect from the world's biggest retailer, Walmart has a lot of deals.
 And now that its online sales are good to go, there are two ways you can grab them.

-Note: Updated: Deals and availability confirmed on Friday, Nov.
-23 at 2:22 p.m.
-PT.